Stuart McCloskey

-Stuart McCloskey (born 6 August 1992) is an Ireland rugby union player, who plays as a centre for United Rugby Championship club Ulster and the Ireland national team.
+Stuart McCloskey (born 6 August 1992) is an Ireland rugby union player who plays as a centre for United Rugby Championship club Ulster and the Ireland national team.

-He has been Ulster's player of the year twice, and has twice been named on the Pro14 Dream Team.
-He is described as "a true cornerstone of this Ulster team, providing a rounded skillset at inside centre that includes strong ball-carrying, offloading, short and long passing, a breakdown threat, defensive communication, and even attacking kicking."
+He has been Rugby Players Ireland players' player of the year, Ulster's player of the year three times, and has twice been named on the Pro14 Dream Team, and once on the United Rugby Championship Elite XV.
+He is described as "a true cornerstone of this Ulster team, providing a rounded skillset at inside centre that includes strong ball-carrying, offloading, short and long passing, a breakdown threat, defensive communication, and even attacking kicking".

 Early life

-He grew up in Bangor, County Down, where his father, Wilson McCloskey, owned a landscaping business and played fullback for Ards RFC.
-McCloskey played rugby at Bangor Grammar School, but was not selected for any age-grade representative sides, and was not on Ulster's radar until he joined Dungannon RFC in the All-Ireland League after leaving school.
+He grew up in Bangor in the north of County Down, where his father, Wilson McCloskey, owned a landscaping business and played fullback for Ards RFC.
+McCloskey played rugby at Bangor Grammar School, but was not selected for any age-grade representative sides and was not on Ulster's radar until he joined Dungannon RFC in the All-Ireland League after leaving school.
 Dungannon coach Kieran Campbell promoted him to the first team and recommended him to Ulster's academy manager, Allen Clarke, who asked him to join the sub-academy.
 He combined playing for Dungannon and games for Ulster "A" with studying structural engineering with architecture at Queens University Belfast, until he joined the full academy before the 2013–14 season.

 Professional career

-He made four appearances in the senior team in the 2013-14 season, and was named Academy Player of the Year at the 2014 Ulster Rugby Awards.
+He made four appearances in the senior team in the 2013-14 season, and was named academy player of the year at the 2014 Ulster Rugby Awards.
 He played for Emerging Ireland (effectively the third XV of the Irish rugby team) at the 2014 IRB Nations Cup in June 2014.
 He signed a development contract ahead of the 2014–15 season, during which he made fifteen appearances, including nine starts, and won Ulster's Young Player of the Year award.
 He was part of the Emerging Ireland team that won the Tbilisi Cup in June 2015.